 Amicalola Falls is situated in north Georgia near the Appalachian Trail.
 To find scenic views of Georgia’s tallest waterfall, visitors can hike the Amicaola Falls Loop Trail which is a two-mile round trip, accomplished by walking up stairs and bridges.
 At the end of the journey, hikers experience the stunning view of the 730-foot waterfall cascading over rocky cliffs.
 While this may seem easy, be sure to look the the trail’s difficulty rating as many travelers recommend this location to more experienced hikers.

-A family favorite, Kolomoki Mounds features eight Native American mounds, one playground, a sand beach, museum and gift shop, two lakes and a fishing dock.
+A family favorite, Kolomoki Mounds features eight Native American mounds, one playground, a sand beach, museum and gift shop, miniature golf, two lakes and boat rentals.
 The park allows families and friends the opportunity to explore one of the oldest and largest Woodland mound sites in southeastern United States and also learn about the land’s predecessors at the park’s museum.
 For those seeking gorgeous nature views, take a stroll down one of the park’s many trails and enjoy the tranquil forest that surrounds it.

 Visit Georgia’s own version of the Arizona Grand Canyon, Providence Canyon, also known as “Georgia’s little Grand Canyon.”
 The state park offers views of the canyons and deep gullies from the safety of the trail, and it is encouraged that visitors refrain from steering off the cleared path.
 Backpackers, campers and families looking for a history lesson focused in agriculture enjoy the park and its various trails.